The Unmapped ADHD Experience That Still Lacks Language

 I’m writing because:

-There is an entire pattern of ADHD experience that has never been properly described — and women like me are living inside it.
+there is a pattern of ADHD experience that still feels under-described — and women like me are living inside it.

 We are nonlinear thinkers in a linear world.